 There are various operational requirements for the smooth conduct of transport business.
-Such requirements depend upon a large number of factors, such as, type of business, location, type of product, legal framework, production process, existing market conditions, etc. But, in common, the various operational requirements can be summarised under the following heads:
+Such requirements depend upon a large number of factors, such as, type of business, location, type of product, legal framework, production process, existing market conditions, etc. But, in common, the various operational requirements can be summarized under the following heads:

-- Vehicles
+- i) Vehicles

-- Well equipped office
+- ii) Well-equipped office

-- Trained manpower
+- iii) Trained manpower

-- Parking garage
+- iv) Parking garage

-- Maintenance facilities
+- v) Maintenance facilities

-- Communication facilities
+- vi) Communication facilities

-- Selling network
+- vii) Selling network

-- Capital requirements
+- viii) Capital requirements

-• Vehicles: Vehicles are a prerequisite for movement of tourists from one place to another.
-These vehicles are available for customers with both air-conditioned as well as non-air-conditioned facilities.
+Vehicles: Vehicles are a prerequisite for movement of tourists from one place to another.
+These vehicles are available for customers with both air-conditioned as well as non-air conditioned facilities.
 Although, permit cost does not differ, but overall costing makes the difference, as passenger maintenance cost of air-conditioned vehicle is substantially high.
 Broadly, these vehicles can be of the following categories:

-Cars: Different types of cars are used for tourist transportation.
+- 1) Cars: Different types of cars are used for tourist transportation.
 Like any other product, there are varied types of cars:

 - a) The budget category

 - b) Medium category

 - c) Up-market category